Mastercard-Gateway/simplify-magento-module/README.md

 * *Vault*: if enabled, provides store customers with ability to use the previously saved card information for checkout and Magento Instant Purchase feature

 ## License
-This software is Open Source, released under the BSD 3-Clause license.
+This software is Open Source, released under the Apache License 2.0.
 See [LICENSE.md](LICENSE.md) for more info.